ecedreamer/SoftwareDesign/Chapters/Chapter5_Design_Patterns/2_design_patterns.md

     Eg. Using a card reader adapter to make an old computer compatible with newer SD cards.
     <img src="resources/adapter-design-pattern.jpeg" width="800"/>

+In the above diagram,
+- SQLDatabase is adaptee
+- DatabaseInterface is Target
+- DBAdapter is Adapter

 ```python
 from abc import ABC, abstractmethod